GasparyanG/zao/description.md

 * OP_NEGATE
     - effect: 0
     - pop value from stack, negate it, push back to stack.

+* OP_DEFINE_GLOBAL
+    - effect: -1 || 0
+    - pop value (if any) from stack and initialize variable in hash table.

+* OP_GET_GLOBAL
+    - effect: +1
+    - push value to stack, for including in expressions.

+* OP_SET_GLOBAL
+    - effect: -1
+    - pop value from stack to change (assign) existing variables value.

 ### Scanner
 * protperties